mparmol/EventsAnalysis/README.md

 procedures from the ade4 package (which are now deprecated).

-· `ape` v5.5. ape provides functions for reading, writing, manipulating, analysing, and simulating phylogenetic trees and DNA sequences, computing DNA distances, translating into AA sequences, estimating trees with distance-based methods, and a range of methods for comparative analyses and analysis of diversification.
+· `ape` v5.5. ape provides functions for reading, writing, manipulating, analyzing, and simulating phylogenetic trees and DNA sequences, computing DNA distances, translating into AA sequences, estimating trees with distance-based methods, and a range of methods for comparative analyses and analysis of diversification.
 Functionalities are also